 A travel plan is a package of measures that aims to reduce car use to and from any given site, such as a:

 - transport interchange

 - place that people travel from such as residential housing development

-The Travel Plan should be based upon research and consultation with users of a site and include the following:
+The travel plan should be based on research and consultation with users of a site.
+It should include the information given below.

 Travel and transport issues

 A summary of the transport issues that need to be addressed by the travel plan.

 Details of what the travel plan sets out to achieve.